lottiejudge-source/beaverbot/README.md

 PASSWORD (your SmartAssessor password)
 ```

-## Logging your hours
-Update `data.json` with your on the job day/hour entries for the week, and either:
+Update `data.json` with your on the job day/hour entries for the week.

-- Commit your changes and manually trigger the GitHub Action to log your on the job hours.

-OR

-- Run `npx playwright test` to log your on the job hours.
+Run `npx playwright test` to log your on the job hours.

-> Please note: the process will fail if an entry is duplicated, so you may have to go in and edit entries manually